KazuMishiba/Fast-Guided-Median-Filter/README.md

 # Fast-Guided-Median-Filter

 This repository contains the source code for the [Fast Guided Median Filter](https://ieeexplore.ieee.org/document/10007858) published in IEEE Transactions on Image Processing.

+The paper proposes a guided filter kernel-based weighted median filter that is compatible with both CPU and GPU, and capable of processing multidimensional, multichannel, and high precision data at high speed.

 The code is released under the MIT License.
 Please cite our paper when you use or modify this code.